 - How do you sense participation in the Neighborhood Seminary would connect with your sense of vocation and/or call?
 (Character limit of 350)

 - In addition to our once-per-month Saturday sessions (September-April), learning will also take place in the following ways:

-- meeting with your spiritual formation small group (one-two times a month)
+- meeting with your spiritual formation small group (1-2 times per month)

 - participating in community engagement (once per month)

 - connecting in person or electronically about the readings (once per month)